Home Buyer 101

-- Be Columbo Be CSI: Check out all your costs and expense before you sign: utilities, cable, taxes, and insurance, maintenance and homeowner dues, if applicable.
+- Be Like CSI: Check out all your costs before you sign: utilities, cable, taxes, and insurance, maintenance and homeowner dues, if applicable.
 Make sure all services are on (gas, electricity, and water), so you can inspect everything is in working order, Ask lots of questions and be very detail conscious.

 - Do a Final Walk-Through Before Closing: Visit the property after all the furnishings have been moved out to be sure there are no surprises.
 Be sure the property is as precisely as you had agreed upon when the offer was accepted.
 Many times, things unintentionally overlooked can be spotted in a final walk-through.

 - Plan for Flexibility: Allow for contingencies and have a backup plan.
 If you or the sellers need a little more time to conclude the final arrangements, don’t let these delays upset or frustrate you.
 These types of circumstances are not uncommon in a real estate transaction; however, with a great real estate professional and his/her teams, this will seldom occur.